 Nominal range for day time DT : Visibility V=10 M=18520 m Illuminance E=10-3lx

-The calculation is based on the effective intensity and takes into account a service condition factor of scf=0.75.
+The calculation is based on the effective intensity and considers a service condition factor of scf=0.75.

 Parametric luminous range

 Any calculated luminous range, which is not a nominal range, should be named as a parametric range DP.
 As this value depends on the values for visibility V and illuminance E chosen, it is necessary to name these values when publishing a parametric range.